stenington/hacktivity-kit/README.md

 scenarios.
 However Prince can't handle libraries like jQuery or QUnit, so this becomes a challenge.

-See <kbd>hacktivity-kit/test/toc.html</kbd> for an example of how we're approaching this for now with colorTests.
+See <kbd>hacktivity-kit/test/toc.html</kbd> for an example of how we're approaching this for now with looksLike.
 View it in a browser, and run it through Prince with:

     prince -v --javascript toc.html

-### colorTests
+### looksLike

-As an experiment, the current hacktivity tests make use of colorTests.js which is Prince-safe and should be kept so.
+As an experiment, the current hacktivity tests make use of looksLike.js which is Prince-safe and should be kept so.

-When included, colorTests iterates through all the <code>.test</code> elements in the DOM, comparing a <code>.expected</code> to a <code>.actual</code> element for "visual" equality and coloring red for fail and green for pass.
+When included, looksLike iterates through all the <code>.test</code> elements in the DOM, comparing a <code>.expected</code> to a <code>.actual</code> element for "visual" equality and coloring red for fail and green for pass.
 The final result is reported in a
 <code>#overall</code> element, if included.

 "Visual" equality in this case means the same HTML elements and text contents.
 There's limited support for attribute checking as well.
-See the code in <kbd>hacktivity-kit/test/lib/colorTests.js</kbd> for more details.
+See the code for more details.